 The good news is that even modest weight loss can improve or prevent the health problems associated with obesity.
 Dietary changes, increased physical activity and behavior changes can help you lose weight.
 Prescription medications and weight-loss surgery are additional options for treating obesity.

 Obesity is diagnosed when your body mass index (BMI) is 30 or higher.
 Your body mass index is calculated by dividing your weight in kilograms (kg) by your height in meters (m) squared.

 ||Extreme obesity (Class III)

-For most people, BMI is a reasonable estimate of body fat.
+For most people, BMI provides a reasonable estimate of body fat.
 However, BMI doesn't directly measure body fat, so some people, such as muscular athletes, may have a BMI in the obese category even though they don't have excess body fat.
-Ask your health care provider if your BMI is a problem.
+Ask your doctor if your BMI is a problem.

 When to see a doctor